-- Major changes were made to the submission guidelines for the review of minutes and directories: - Minutes must be received in the Stated Clerk's Office by March 15, 2021 (this is EARLIER than previous deadlines). - You now have two options to submit your minutes for review: - (1) four bound, paginated hard-copies or - (2) two bound, paginated hard-copies and one paginated digital copy (preferably as a single document in pdf format).
-If you choose this option, please see the attached submission information for your digital file. - Directories must now include the status of all candidates under care, interns and licentiates of the presbytery
+- \ Major changes were made to the submission guidelines for the review of minutes and directories: - Minutes must be received in the Stated Clerk's Office by March 15, 2023. - You now have two options to submit your minutes for review:

+(1) four bound, paginated hard-copies or (2) two bound, paginated hard-copies and one paginated digital copy.
+If you choose this option, please see subsequent information for your digital file. - Directories must now include the status of all candidates under care, interns and licentiates of the presbytery

-Response to Exceptions of the 47th General Assembly Due March 15, 2021
+Response to Exceptions of the 49th General Assembly Due by March 15, 2023